adaptiveoptics/Crust-Middleware-Session-Store-DBIish/README.md

 at least 2 columns, named "id" and "session_data".

-The `id` column is the SHA key used as sessions identifiers by Crust::Middleware::Sessions, and the `session_data` column is should be big enough to hold as much session data as you think you might need.
+The `id` column is the SHA key used as sessions identifiers by Crust::Middleware::Sessions, and the `session_data` column should be big enough to hold as much session data as you think you might need.